 The nuns in virtually all the houses & missions in the USA, Germany and France use whiteface.
 In fact the Australian and British orders are the only ones that, to my knowledge, have a majority of non-painted nuns.
 According to the Order’s founder (Grand Mother Vicious Power Hungry Bitch) writing for the Abbey of the Brew City Sisters white face was pretty much an accident of history, timing, and a desire to keep one’s Sisterly persona distinct from the mundane.
-Please visit that web-site and find the full article (presently the site was built with coding by WIX, which Firefox doesn’t read so I can’t link directly) for much more history on whiteface and OPI generally.
+Please visit that web-site for much more history on whiteface and OPI generally.

-The lack of whiteface is sometimes known as ‘the Australian tradition’ as the Sydney House was the second House of OPI (This Toronto House was third).
-It is also known as ‘Mish Face’ as one of our founders, Sister Soami deLux (known affectionately as Grandma Mish as she was Sister Missionary Position in those early days) is well-known for baring her shining face.
+The lack of whiteface is sometimes known as ‘the Australian tradition’ as Sydney was the second (third?)
+Order (Toronto manifest first, while one of Sydney’s co-founder did a novitiate in San Francisco).
+It is also known as ‘Mish Face’ as one of our founders, Sister Soami deLux (known affectionately as Mamma Mish as she was Sister Missionary Position in those early days) is well-known for baring her shining face.